leo-pony/model-runner/pkg/distribution/README.md

 # Model Distribution

-A library and CLI tool for distributing ML models using container registries.
+A library and CLI tool for distributing models using container registries.

 ## Overview

-Model Distribution is a Go library and CLI tool that allows you to push, pull, and manage ML models using container registries.
+Model Distribution is a Go library and CLI tool that allows you to push, pull, and manage models using container registries.
 It provides a simple API and command-line interface for working with models in GGUF format.

 ## Features